brian-j-smith/Mamba.jl/doc/mcmc/model.rst

         * ``m`` : a model containing the stochastic nodes for which to compute the gradient.
         * ``x`` : a value (possibly different than the current one) at which to compute the gradient.
-        * ``block`` : the sampling block of stochastic nodes for which to compute the gradient, if specified; otherwise, all sampling blocks are included.
+        * ``block`` : the sampling block of stochastic nodes for which to compute the gradient (default: all stochastic nodes).
         * ``transform`` : whether to compute the gradient of block parameters on the link–transformed scale.
         * ``dtype`` : type of differentiation for gradient calculations.
 Options are
             * ``:central`` : central differencing.